sourcegraph/about/blogposts/2022/notebooks-ci.md

 I found this really useful because it fills a gap I noticed between permanent documentation, which tends to take a while to produce, and synchronous discussions, which can be tough to arrange in a globally remote team.
 I call it ephemeral documentation.

 Let’s walk through a couple of examples.
-In this Notebook, [Usages of soft failures in Buildkite pipelines](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6NzU1), you can see a brief explanation of soft failures (basically, soft failures don’t cause the entire build to fail) and searches that show soft failures in the Sourcegraph pipeline generator and soft failures in our Buildkite YAML pipelines.
+In this notebook, [Usages of soft failures in Buildkite pipelines](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6NzU1), you can see a brief explanation of soft failures (basically, soft failures don’t cause the entire build to fail) and searches that show soft failures in the Sourcegraph pipeline generator and soft failures in our Buildkite YAML pipelines.

-This Notebook came about because a coworker was asking about how we use soft failures in our pipelines, and how they work.
-Rather than try to list out their usages, I simply wrote a Notebook with some searches that easily captured all usages.
-From this Notebook, you can use these two searches and see live code that shows exactly what we mean by soft failures.
+This notebook came about because a coworker was asking about how we use soft failures in our pipelines, and how they work.
+Rather than try to list out their usages, I simply wrote a notebook with some searches that easily captured all usages.
+From this notebook, you can use these two searches and see live code that shows exactly what we mean by soft failures.

 <video loop autoplay muted playsinline>
   <source src="https://storage.googleapis.com/sourcegraph-assets/blog/Notebooks/soft_fails.mp4" type="video/mp4" />
 </video>

-Another example: I created this Notebook, [Buildkite command tracing](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6NzU0), when a coworker asked how our CI command tracing worked.
+Another example: I created this notebook, [Buildkite command tracing](https://sourcegraph.com/notebooks/Tm90ZWJvb2s6NzU0), when a coworker asked how our CI command tracing worked.
 This coworker was on another team and only knew, vaguely, that we had some sort of command tracing.
 They knew how they might implement command tracing in code but didn’t know how we had implemented it in the pipeline, especially considering things are typically scripted as shell commands in a pipeline.

 I walked through the code myself to jog my memory, and, along the way, using the notepad, collected links and added comments.